joledan/joledan.github.io/about.md

 Across my past and present work, one thing remains certain: a deep interest in data analysis for economic development and communicating findings through simple and effective visualizations and accessible writing.

 Outside of work, I am currently focusing on:
-1. Practicing writing, leaning towards a journalistic style
+1. Practicing writing, focusing on communicating to broader audiences
 2. Personal data projects
 3. Making a career outside of academia (it’s all I’ve known!)